hoonerg/COMP61332/README.md

 ```

 ### Dependencies
-You need to download googlenews-vectors-negative300.bin.gz (1.5GB) for word2vec in the working directory
+This code will download large files in the working directory.
-The trained model for SVM (142MB) is added as a google drive link as well.
-By running the
+The first file is googlenews-vectors-negative300.bin.gz (1.5GB) for using word2vec.
-following command, the trained model will be downloaded to results/checkpoint/svm_best_model.pkl
+The second file is pretrained SVM model for inference.
 ```sh
 python setup.py
 ```

 ### Inference
-The inference code utilizes both LSTM and SVM model, depending on the model type provided.
+This is for inference where user can type sentence and get class prediction with pretrained model.
 ```sh
 python infer.py
 ```
-This will show you user input form three times.
+This will show you user input form four times.
-Type sentence, model type (SVM/LSTM), the first entity, and the second entity.
+Type sentence, model type (SVM or LSTM), the first entity, and the second entity.
 ```sh
 Enter the sentence: Sentence here without quotation marks.
 Enter Model Type (SVM/LSTM): Either SVM or LSTM.